Fact-checked by the ZeroinDaily editorial team

 Choosing a CRM based on feature count rather than workflow fit is the fourth mistake buyers make when comparing CRM apps.
 Enterprise-grade features add cost, complexity, and training burden without delivering proportional value to a team of fewer than 20 people.

 Build a short “must-have vs. nice-to-have” list before you start any product demos.
 Limit must-haves to no more than 10 specific capabilities tied directly to a current business process.
 This framework protects you from being upsold during a sales demo.
-If you are also evaluating tools for financial tracking alongside your CRM, reviewing the best expense tracking apps for 2026 can help you map your full software stack before committing to a platform.

 Are You Planning for Where Your Business Will Be in Three Years?